nickpapac/docs/README.md

 | on_failure    | No  | Override a set of commands that are executed on failure of stage |
 | on_success    | No  | Override a set of commands that are executed on success of stage |

 (1),(2): Please contact us to get a full list of the currently supported device builders and OTA update methods.
-To get started, make sure to check the [Examples](#examples) section.
+To get started, make sure to check the [Quick Start Guide](#quick-start-guide) section.

 ## Test Scripts
 Test Scripts are user defined scripts that contain a list of functional tests to be performed in one or more devices.
 Currently, they can be written in Python and we can trigger them by using the `script` parameter from the `Testing` stage.
 In the most primitive form, a test script looks like the one below: